 Precipitable Water Vapour (PWV) 2D plots

-These animations show the 2D forecasted distribution and evolution for the next 72 hours of the Precipitable Water Vapor (PWV) above the observatory height.
-In ForO, the WRF model has been configured to run on three nested domains (d01, d02 and d03) centered in Observatorio del Roque de los Muchachos (ORM) and in Observatorio del Teide (OT) with horizontal resolutions of 27, 9 and 3km respectively.
-Details on the domain configurations can be seen in the following table (figure from Pérez-Jordán et al (2018)):
+The next animations show the 2D forecasted distribution and evolution for the next 72 hours of the Precipitable Water Vapor (PWV) every 3 hours above the observatory height.
+In ForO, the WRF model has been configured to run on three nested domains (d01, d02 and d03) centered at Observatorio del Roque de los Muchachos (ORM) and Observatorio del Teide (OT) with horizontal resolutions of 9, 3 and 1km respectively.
+Details on the domain configurations can be seen in the following table:

 Above the observatories (approximately 2400 m height) low levels of vapor mixing ratios are usually found.
 Some days, however, the subsidence inversion weakens or completely breaks down, allowing some water vapour to reach higher levels and thus increasing the PWV above summit.
 This is why ForO system provides this kind of plots, helping the user to trace future moist airmasses passing above the observatory thus compromising infrared observations.
 They also give a synoptic view of the PWV structure at different spatial scales.

 Grid Analysis and Display System (GrADS) has been used to automatically generate PWV 2D plots.
-The first animation corresponds to the most external model domain, covering the Canary islands, Madeira and part of northwestern Africa while the next 2 domains zoom into La Palma island.
+The first animation corresponds to the most external model domain, covering the Canary islands, while the next 2 domains zoom into La Palma island.
 The animation it’s a movie of the forecasted evolution of the PWV above the observatory height in 3 hours time steps.
 To access the individual maps just click over the animation and a new window will pop up, in which the animation is shown again:

 Click again over the animation and now you can move forward (backward) in time clicking on the right (left) arrow that appears over the map left and right side, as shown in the next figure: